PREVISOR AI

 “

 *Based on published primary care utilisation research.
-Range across studies: 60–90 minutes per year.
+Range across studies: 60 to 90 minutes per year.

 Physician shortage, rising demand

 Every appointment must do more with less time.
-A pre-visit brief is a productivity tool for an overwhelmed system.
+A pre-visit brief is a force multiplier for an overwhelmed system.

 Social